equal-shares/equal-shares/README.md

 dns_digitalocean_token = <dns-digitalocean-token>
 ```

-Note: replace `<dns-digitalocean-token>` with the DNS API Token for the SSL Certificate certbot
+Replace `<dns-digitalocean-token>` with the DNS API Token for the SSL Certificate certbot
+And save the file

-14. For retrieving the SSL Certificate.
+12. For retrieving the SSL Certificate.
 Run the following command:

 ```bash
 sudo certbot certonly \